ePages-de/epages-devportal/_posts/2019/2019-05-11-how-to-improve-your-components-with-react-hooks.md

 about_authors: ["jwieben"]
 ---

-## How To Improve Your Components With React Hooks
+## How to improve your components with React Hooks

 The React world has been going crazy over the new [Hooks API](https://reactjs.org/docs/hooks-overview.html){:target="_blank"} that was released a few months ago.
 New libraries for Hooks are appearing left and right and everyone seems to be rewriting their apps with them.